November 26, 2024

 Your fee will be reduced if your combined income (before tax) per year is less than:

-No fees are applicable to dependents of 482 visa holders in the Northern Territory.
+No fees apply to dependents of 482 visa holders in the Northern Territory.

 The Education Directorate in the Australian Capital Territory (ACT) welcomes dependents of temporary residents to enrol in public schools from Preschool through to Year 12.
 However, Preschool enrolment is not mandatory and is subject to availability.